Symphony No. 28 (Haydn): III. Menuetto e Trio

-Minuet

 The minuet features unison bariolage, where the same note is heard played in rapid alternation on different strings.
 Most often this is done by alternating a fingered note on a lower string with an open upper string, introducing a piquant tone.
 Haydn later used unison bariolage in the finale of the "Farewell" symphony and throughout the finale of the quartet Opus 50, no. 6, where the effect gave rise to the quartet's nickname, "The Frog".
 In the opening of the movement, the bariolage passage is played by the combined first and second violins.

 The fast tempo marking "Allegro molto" appears only one other time on a minuet in the Haydn symphonies, the much later Symphony No. 94 (1791).

-Trio

 Wigmore (2009) calls the a-minor trio section "glumly obsessive"; elsewhere (n.d.) "mysterious, mesmeric".
 The opening eight bars appear thus in the first violin part:

 The music uses a narrow pitch range and is repetitive in pattern.
 Historically, Haydn scholars (e.g. Pohl, Hadow, Robbins Landon) have regarded this as an effort by Haydn to convey the character of folk music, either Roma ("gypsy") or Croatian; see Haydn and folk music.
 However, Ferraguto (2010) notes that in the case of this particular work, such comments are entirely speculative.
 He suggests instead that the trio may reflect a trend in Haydn's compositions at the time to experiment with passages composed in "minimalist" style; not in the modern sense of the term, but meaning employing minimal musical resources.

 The second section of the trio has a rhythmic oddity remarked on by Ferraguto.
 The melody line is as follows:

 The first eight bars constitute what would be a normal eight-bar middle section in minuet form; they end on a typical dominant cadence, with a V chord, and the normal continuation would be to go back to the opening notes of the trio.
 Yet the seventh and eight bars happen to be identical to the opening of the trio, and Haydn treats them as such: the remaining six bars simply continue the music of the first part to the end.
 Ferraguto describe the pattern thus (p.
 63): "the entire eight-bar opening phrase is recapitulated verbatim, but starting two bars early ... [the "overlapping" bars] may be considered functionally multivalent."

-Fourth movement
+IV.
+Presto assai

 Jones writes, "The last movement is a hectic 6/8 scamper."
 Haydn augments the already very fast tempo marking presto with assai, "very".